cotterell/csua/README.md

    evaluation tools for assignments.

    * UTAs may grade anonymized assignments and/or under the direct supervision of the course instructor or an instructor-appointed graduate teaching assistant.
+Exceptions may be made by the course instructor only when the grading is at least 90% mechanical in nature (e.g., when an autograder script is utilized).
+Instructors are encouraged to contact the CSUA Program Director if they have any questions regarding this requirement.

 All participants must have taken the course they're assigned to at the University of Georgia and received a satisfactory grade.
 As such, they will gain an invaluable alternative and applied